Avatarus-one/MaxBMD/Readme.txt

-IMPORTANT: If upgrading from an older version delete the BmdView folder and ImporterUI.ms in max's plugins directory. unzip MaxBMD.zip place BmdView.exe into 3ds max's root folder e.g. C:\Program Files\Autodesk\3ds Max 2008\BmdView.exe Click the MAXScript item in the Main Menu, select run Script... select "UnzipedPath\MaxBMD.ms" Go to Customize > Customize User Interface and select the Toolbars tab.
+IMPORTANT: If upgrading from an older version delete the BmdView folder and ImporterUI.ms in max's plugins directory. unzip MaxBMD.zip place BmdView.exe and readdxt.exe into 3ds max's root folder e.g. C:\Program Files\Autodesk\3ds Max 2008\BmdView.exe Click the MAXScript item in the Main Menu, select run Script... select "UnzipedPath\MaxBMD.ms" Go to Customize > Customize User Interface and select the Toolbars tab.
 Search for "MaxBMD" in the category dropdown.